DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/3 Methods/getSelectedNodeKeys().md

 Also, if the [searchEnabled](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/searchEnabled.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#searchEnabled') option is enabled, then this method returns the keys for the nodes, that satisfy the searched text.
 Hidden nodes, that doesn't satisfy the search text will be ignored.

-To determine, when the selection is changed, use the [onSelectionChanged](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/onSelectionChanged.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#onSelectionChanged') event or the [onItemSelectionChanged](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/onItemSelectionChanged.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#onItemSelectionChanged') event.
+To determine, when the selection is changed, use the [onSelectionChanged](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/onSelectionChanged.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#onSelectionChanged') event.